crippy/Flexbox-Navigation-Split-Level/README.md

 # Flexbox navigation development

-This is a Flexbox demo of a navigation system inspired by NET Magazine March 2017 edition.
-The demo adpots Flexbox as the primary layout methodolgy, I really wanted to see how it behaves over a plethora of devices with different vendors and versions.
+This is a Flexbox demo of a navigation system, inspired by NET Magazine March 2017 edition.
+The demo adpots Flexbox as the primary layout methodolgy, I really wanted to see how it behaves over a plethora of devices with different vendors and versions, since Flexbox has really only broken into the mainsteam.
 Constructed with Gulp to help with automation and optimisation.

-## Note
+## Live Demo

-First time running Gulp, lots of code restructing to be done and applied to SASS files
+Click [here](https://www.iamchrismarks.com/flexbox/flexbox-nav) for a live demo